-For the proof of Corollary~\ref{ims cor}, we will also need the analogue of Proposition~\ref{theta zero one} for the integral means spectrum.
+For the proof of Corollary~\ref{ims cor}, we will also need the analog of Proposition~\ref{theta zero one} for the integral means spectrum.

 \begin{prop} Suppose we are in the setting of Proposition~\ref{theta zero one}.
 Fix $\av \in\BB R$.
 Almost surely, the following is true.
 Let $V$ be a complementary connected component of either $D\setminus \eta$ or of $D\setminus \eta^t$ for any $t > 0$.
 Then $\op{IMS}^{\op{bulk}}_{V}(\av) $ is equal to a deterministic constant which depends only on $\kappa$ and $\av$.
-This deterministic constant is the same if we replace $\kappa$ with $16/\kappa$. \end{prop} \begin{proof} The proof proceeds in a similar manner to that of Proposition~\ref{theta zero one}.
-By continuity of $\eta$ together with Lemma~\ref{ims compare}, it is enough to prove that the statement of the proposition holds a.s.\ for some fixed but arbitrary choice of domain $V$ as in the statement of the proposition (chosen in some deterministic manner), rather than for all such $V$ simultaneously (it will be clear from the proof that the a.s.\ dimension obtained does not depend on how we choose $V$).
+This deterministic constant is the same if we replace $\kappa$ with $16/\kappa$. \end{prop} \begin{proof} The is proven similarly to Proposition~\ref{theta zero one} but with Lemma~\ref{ims compare} used in place of Lemma~\ref{D D'}. \end{proof}